1st Blofield & Brundall Scout Group

 Scouts are encouraged to work together and take the lead on all sorts of projects, from community based work to planning games and activities for their meetings.

 The Scout Troop is the third section in the Scout Group, above Beavers and Cubs.
 The Scout Section is for young people aged between 10½ and 14 years.
 There is core flexibility in the age range: young people can join from age 10, and can move to Explorers between age 13½ and 14½.
 It may sometimes be appropriate to extend this flexibility for young people with additional needs.
-For further information, see our guidance on age range flexibility.

 Structure